Debt Relief Order (DRO)

 • Unpaid national insurance contributions

-Debts excluded from your DRO
+Debts excluded from your Debt Relief Order (DRO)

 There are some debts that can't be included in your DRO, which means they will remain your responsibility.